Corrections

 Affected pieces: The dental tourism trust gap; when to go overseas for dental treatment; clinical-standards framework.

-New pieces published today: Thuy Anh Dental Clinic, Hanoi (CONCERN); Home Dental Hanoi (CONCERN); KT Dental Centre™, Ho Chi Minh City (CONCERN); Viet Phap International Dental Clinic, Hanoi (CONCERN).
+New pieces published today: Thuy Anh Dental Clinic, Hanoi (CONCERN); Home Dental Hanoi (CONCERN); KT Dental Centre™, Ho Chi Minh City (CONCERN).

 2026-05-18 (fourth batch): Inbound-link updates to the dental tourism trust gap, when to go overseas for dental treatment, and the clinical-standards framework to accompany four new reviews (Bangkok hospital sub-series)